-Director Gregory T. Winterbottom serves as a Public Member on the Orange County Transportation Authority Board of Directors, where he has been a member since 1993.
-Director Winterbottom brings to the OCTA Board a career of more than 35 years of involvement in transportation issues.
+Director Gregory T. Winterbottom has served as a Public Member on the Orange County Transportation Authority Board of Directors since 1993.
+Director Winterbottom brings to the OCTA Board a career of over 35 years of involvement in transportation issues.

 He now works as an independent consultant on accessibility issues for persons with disabilities.
 As a wheelchair user, Winterbottom brings a unique and important viewpoint regarding transportation to the OCTA Board.
 His sensitivity to issues regarding persons with disabilities along with his extensive experience in the worlds of transportation and government have benefited OCTA policy making since he joined the Board.